Physical Therapist Assistant

 - Deadline for file completion for fall classes is March 31st.

-- Individuals who have submitted all required admission documents by the specified deadline will be considered for program admission based on a rating scale that includes: ACT Composite Score with sub-score; GPA on PTA prerequisites to Healthcare Experience I, PTA 1111; and previous certificates/degrees.
+- Individuals who have submitted all required admission documents by the specified deadline will be considered for program admission based on a rating scale that includes: ACT Composite Score with sub-score; Completion of documented observation; Anatomy and Physiology I and II with labs and College Algebra (only the first two attempts in required Science and Math Courses will be considered for selection into the program); and previous military service/certificates/degrees.

 - Applicants not selected for a class may reapply for subsequent classes by submitting a new application for selection to the Physical Therapist Assistant Program.